SWAT10101/Final/README.md

-This app only for TEST.
+This app will use asix API later.